Our News

 Q1: Does sodium acetate affect sludge properties?

-A1: Proper dosage has no negative effect, but excessive dosage may cause sludge bulking.
+A1: Proper dosage has no negative effect.
+Overdosing may cause sludge bulking.

-A2: Methanol is cheaper but has safety concerns; sodium acetate is safer and more efficient.
+A2: Methanol is cheaper but poses safety concerns; sodium acetate is safer and more efficient.

 Leave a Message